 Best Cocktails for Beginners

 These best cocktails for beginners are similar to the at-home cocktail options in their simplicity.
 If you’re learning to mix up your own drinks, and you want something easy to start with, these basic recipes are great for beginners.
 They can be improved upon with experimentation, to let you learn more once you master the basics.
 Before you learn about cocktail jiggers and shakers, you’ll be able to whip these up.

 Rum and Coke

 All you need for a rum and coke is right there in the name.
 When you’re figuring it out, you can test out different amounts to see what tastes right-see how to make a cocktail with rum.
 You can move beyond it with lime juice, and some different types of bitters.
 Rum is great for bitters alcohol combinations.

 Gin and Tonic

 Similar to a rum and coke, the ingredients of a gin and tonic are quite upfront.
-The variety often comes in the type of gin, and the flavors available for tonic water.
+The variety often comes in the gin brands, and the flavors available for tonic water.
 You can ask the folks working at the liquor store for gin recommendations, and test it from there.

 Mimosas are featured on pretty much every list of cocktails, ever.
 They’re even elsewhere on this list.
 When you’re just learning, you can stick with sparkling wine and orange juice.